Hemasai-24/OOPS-ACA/README.md

 ## 2)To change the drive in CMD
 #### a)If you want to change the drive from C: to D: ,you should type d:,Command prompt is not case sensitive
 #### b)If you want to change the drive and the directory at the same time,use the cd command,followed by the /d switch.
-#### By typing only the drive letter you automatically move to yur most recent location on that drive.
+#### By typing only the drive letter you automatically move to your most recent location on that drive.
 ## 3)To view the contents of a directory in Command Prompt
 ### DIR in CMD
 #### To navigate to the folder,we have to use the command cd/dD:\folder name.To view the contents od the folder,typr DIR